sylvieChen/maya_abc_exporter/README.md

 1. Select mesh in maya scene

-2. Excute python command below: from abc_add_custom_attribute.maya.export import main main()
+2. Excute python command below: abc_exporter = MayaAbcExporter()
+	abc_exporter.export_selected_mesh()

-3. Then it will export abc file for each mesh you selected.
+3. Then it will export abc file for each selected mesh.
-   The abc file will save to your current workspace.
+   Save abc file to current workspace directory.